 You’ve spent an entire year agonising about starting a blog, finding the blog name, choosing the right website host, picking the blogging platform and branding, now you need to learn about monetising a blog!

 When does the learning ever end?
-Isn’t there a simpler path to this online success and digital nomading?
+Isn’t there a simpler path to start making money for online success and digital nomading?
 Why can’t someone design a simpler way to get this done?

 The truth is if it was going to be so easy then everyone will be doing it.
 In fact, it would be just as easy as getting a job at McDonald’s.